mark-baynes/MusicTools/README.md

 Solo Project

-The idea of the app is to create a site containing a collection of music tools, such as a place to store useful links, a freuqncy generator, a metronome, and a small keyboard synth.
-This is an unfinished project used as a tool to learn tone.js and solidify react skills.
+The idea of the app is to create a site containing a collection of music tools, such as a place to store useful links, a frequency generator, a metronome, and a small keyboard synth.
+This is a functional yet unfinished project used as a tool to learn tone.js and solidify react skills.
 It requires some styling/layout to complete, and further improvements could include the addition of further modules (e.g. musical notation).

 ## The Tech